inertia666/ReaperFaderportNative/README.md

 ## _Button behaviour_

 *Note* if a button doesn't light up, it is not implemented yet.
+It should, however, still trigger a MIDI event and can be assigned an action.

 The following buttons are currently implemented with details on how they work: